vincent-uhse/algorithm_engineering/em_merge_sort_experiment/README.md

   ```
 * Access OpenSearch Dashboards at [http://0.0.0.0:5601/app/home](http://0.0.0.0:5601/app/home).
 * Create or refresh the index pattern, of the index that LogStash uses to publish to OpenSearch, e.g., of the index `results_index`.
-* Use the predefined dashboard visualization frame `opensearch/scaling_start.iframe` or create your own visualizations.
+* Create your own visualizations and dashboards according to your needs.

 ### Notification
 Since the experiments take a long time, there is a way to get notified when the processing is done.